Argentina

 against modelled domestic pathways

-Argentina’s policies and action rating compared to modelled domestic pathways is now lower than in our previous assessment due to an update in our modelled domestic pathways to the pathways assessed in the AR6.
-This latest evidence shows that Argentina needs to cut emissions faster to align with 1.5°C.
+Argentina’s policies and action rating compared to modelled domestic pathways is now lower than in our previous assessment due to an update in our projections for the agriculture sector.
+Newer projections expect higher agricultural and livestock production by 2030, leading to ~2% higher emissions under current policies.

-Argentina’s policies and action also remain inadequate to achieve its NDC target.
-The CAT estimates that under current policies, Argentina will miss its target by 30 MtCO2e.
+Argentina’s policies and action also remain inadequate to achieve its NDC target, let alone be 1.5°C compatible.
+The CAT estimates that under current policies Argentina will miss its target by 54 MtCO2e.
+To be 1.5°C compatible, Argentina’s policies and action projections should be at least 175 MtCO2e lower in 2030.

 Policy overview